severygb/portfolio-severyn-gabe/reports/D4-report.md

 ## Graph design

-Data requirements

-  - Minimum 20 observations
-  - One quantitative variable conveying information about human injury or fatality
-  - One or two categorical variables, one of which can be time (time series)

 A line graph is appropriate for this data because it shows the evolution of a variable over time (Doumont, [2009](#ref-Doumont:2009)).
 The variable is not continuous, rather it is discreet over each year.
 Points